 Difference Between New and Old Spreadsheets

-Sierra Chart has two different versions.
-One with New Spreadsheets and one with Old Spreadsheets.
+Newer versions of Sierra Chart use what are called New Spreadsheets and replace the previous Old Spreadsheets in older versions.
 New Spreadsheets is a completely new Spreadsheet component developed by Sierra Chart.
-You can tell if you are using New Spreadsheets, by the appearance of the Spreadsheet by looking at the top of the Spreadsheet window.
+You can tell if you are using New Spreadsheets by the appearance of the Spreadsheet by looking at the top of the Spreadsheet window.
 Here is an example:

-All of the Spreadsheet documentation on this website applies to both New Spreadsheets and Old Spreadsheets.
-However, where there are differences, the documentation is gradually being updated to correspond to the New Spreadsheets.
+All of the Spreadsheet documentation on this website applies to New Spreadsheets only.

-Which one should you use?
-If you are already using Old Spreadsheets, then continue to use Old Spreadsheets but you may want to install another copy of Sierra Chart and begin to migrate over to New Spreadsheets.
+If you are using versions of Sierra Chart with Old Spreadsheets, then continue to use Old Spreadsheets but you should install another copy of Sierra Chart and begin to migrate over to New Spreadsheets gradually.
 For instructions to install another copy of Sierra Chart on your system, refer to Using Multiple Data and Trading Services at the Same Time.

 The following are the limitations, advantages and differences when using New Spreadsheets compared with Old Spreadsheets:

-New Spreadsheets do not support the user interface is known as Range Explorer and Workbook Explorer.
+New Spreadsheets do not support the user interface which is known as Range Explorer and Workbook Explorer.

 New Spreadsheets do not support conditional formatting of cells.